-Annex A shows how the simple ontology for the semantic annotation and discovery use case can be mapped to the oneM2M Base Ontology i.3[i.3].
+Annex A shows how the simple ontology for the semantic annotation and discovery use case can be mapped to the oneM2M Base Ontology [i.3].
 As a result, it is semantically integrated with the core concepts that have been identified for oneM2M itself.
-Such a mapping may be helpful to semantically relate to other parts of the oneM2M system, but is not required, i.e., depending on what is to be achieved, the above ontology can be used “stand-alone” as the basis for supporting semantic annotation and discovery in a particular use case as shown in this developer guide.
+Such a mapping may be helpful to semantically relate to other parts of the oneM2M system, but is not required, i.e. depending on what is to be achieved, the above ontology can be used "stand-alone" as the basis for supporting semantic annotation and discovery in a particular use case as shown in this developer guide.